ifa6/Phoenix-Tpl/README.md

 Please create a new user and remove this one *before* you deploy the system.

 ### Disable login
-If think the login provided by the homepage itself is a possible security issue, go ahead and delete the `data/passwd.json` file.
+You can disable the login completly by deleting `data/passwd.json`.
 This disables the login mechanism completely. (`http://example.org/user/login` will still be accessible)

 ### License
-I provide assets like bootstrap and flowplayer as they are to ensure better out of the box experience.
-This way you do not have to install them manually.

     Copyright (c) 2013 Alex W4RH4WK Hirsch

     This program is free software: you can redistribute it and/or modify